joshegwuatu/alx-system_engineering-devops/README.md

-0-hello_world
+0-hello_world\n
-	This file displays "Hello, world"
+	This file displays "Hello, world"\n 1-confused-smiley\n
-1-confused-smiley
-	Prints a confused smiley on the terminal
+	Prints a confused smiley on the terminal\